1) use a good skillet with a glassy-smooth cooking surface. The new stuff with the rough cooking surface is gonna be frustrating.

 Do you have a black iron skillet?
 You are a southern mountain girl, I can't imagine you would not.
 Put it on the kitchen table.
 Turn on the overhead lights.

-were your mother's skillet, and it well may be, it would hold among its molecules the vibrations of all the conversations ever held in its presence.
+Look into the skillet, Clarice.
+Lean over it and look down.
+If this were your mother's skillet, and it well may be, it would hold among its molecules the vibrations of all the conversations ever held in its presence.
 All the exchanges, the petty irritations, the deadly revelations, the flat announcements of disaster, the grunts and poetry of love.

-isn't it?
+Sit down at the table, Clarice.
+Look into the skillet.
+If it is well cured, it's a black pool, isn't it?
 It's like looking down a well.
 Your detailed reflection is not at the bottom, but you loom there, don't you?
 The light behind you, there you are in a blackface, with a corona like your hair on fire.

-Daddy dead in the ground, cold as the skillet.
+We are elaborations of carbon, Clarice.
+You and the skillet and Daddy dead in the ground, cold as the skillet.
 It's all still there.
 Listen.

 -- Hannibal Lector sends a letter to Clarice Starling in "Hannibal" by Thomas Harris

 Cooking with cast iron is one of those things where I failed utterly and repeatedly until I finally reached out to people for help.
 While the mighty internet had lots of advice, my eggs still stuck!
 I needed the collective wisdom of dozens of people to just be able to fry an egg without a big cleanup job.
-I can now get that egg to slide off the skillet every time.
+I can now get that egg to slide off a cast iron skillet every time.
 This article is my feeble attempt to relay what I have learned so far.
 I should mention that at the time of this writing, I have updated this page more than a hundred times.

 I want to emphasize that getting stuff to slide right off of cast iron is easy - once you get the hang of it.
+A little knowledge and a little practice will give you a cast iron skillet that will last a lifetime and will never poison you.

-Why use cast iron?
+why use cast iron?

 There are many things that drive me to use cast iron:

-but I cannot help but think that folks just have not yet learned how toxic the new surfaces are.
-At the time of
+I'm convinced that "non stick" surfaces, such as teflon, are toxic.
+Newer products come out that sound better, but I cannot help but think that folks just have not yet learned how toxic the new surfaces are.
+At the time of this writing, I feel comfortable cooking with cast iron, some steels, and glass.
+I avoid all chemically treated cooking surfaces, aluminum and copper.

 Cooking with cast iron helps folks get more iron in their diet to build more red blood cells.
 Doctor's recommend that those with anemia cook with cast iron.